Christopher Campbell: Post-Treasury

-Christopher Campbell is the Chief Policy Strategist at Kroll, based in Miami.
-Chris is a frequent television commentator on issues impacting the economy.
-Additionally Chris is a director of tZERO, Intrado, WEconnect Health Management, Bitt and is a Board Advisor to CrossRiver Bank.
-Chris is an Professor of Practice at his alma mater, Thunderbird School of Global Management.
+Campbell is the Founder and CEO of Incamera Solutions, a global strategic advisory firm.
+Prior to that, Campbell was a Senior Advisor and former Chief Policy Strategist at Kroll.
+Campbell is a frequent television commentator on issues impacting the economy.
+Additionally Campbell is a director of several companies including: Apterra, tZERO, National Digital Trust Company, and is a Board Advisor to many global companies like CrossRiver Bank.
+Campbell is a Professor of Practice at his alma mater, Thunderbird School of Global Management.
 He also serves as a strategic advisor and consultant to several large national and international organizations.
 He is a member of the Council on Foreign Relations.

-Media appearances
+Media Appearances: Expert Analysis

-Chris Campbell regularly appears on economically geared media outlets and on American cable news programs.
-He is regularly called upon to serve as a commentator on the media and economy on network news shows as well as CNN, Fox News Channel, CNBC, Bloomberg and the BBC among others.
+Campbell regularly appears on world-wide economically geared media outlets and on American cable news programs.
+He is regularly called upon to serve as an expert economic and political commentator on cable and network news shows as well as CNN, Fox News Channel, CNBC, Bloomberg and the BBC among others.
 He has also published economic commentary in exclusive venues, such as Fox News.
 Appearances include: CNBC's Squwak Box, CNBC's Worldwide Exchange, Cheddar TV and many more.